-School is Home, Home as School: Yolngu '˜On Country' and 'Through Country' Place-Based Education From Gäwa Homeland.
+School is Home, Home as School: Yolngu '˜On Country' and 'Through Country' Place-Based Education From Gäwa Homeland

 In the review of rural, regional and remote education in Australia, Halsey briefly reflected on the old conundrum of how traditional Indigenous culture and 'western' knowledge (as represented in mainstream curriculum) might be integrated in remote schooling contexts.
 The recommendation supplied was for 'greater opportunity in the curriculum for learning about and valuing home and Homelands knowledge and life skills' (Halsey, 2018, p.
 32).
 But what are 'homelands' and why were they viewed as so vital by the Indigenous Elders Halsey consulted?
 In fact, in north-east Arnhem Land, such a (seemingly) simple recommendation rests upon a long and complex history of Indigenous negotiation with balanda (white) educational policies and practices.
 At the Warramiri YolÅ‹u homeland of GÃ¤wa, a philosophy of education has developed to encompass a profound place-based prioritisation.
 Community research from GÃ¤wa will be outlined to elucidate this localised Indigenous 'on country' and 'through country' pedagogy, and a practical demonstration of the philosophy in terms of the incorporation of a Warramiri 'turning' seasonal-cycle curriculum will also be briefly discussed.

 Manuscripts submitted for publication should not have been published or submitted for publication elsewhere.
 It is the responsibility of authors to secure release of any copyright materials included in their manuscripts, and to provide written evidence of this to the editors.
-If accepted and published, papers become the copyright of the Australian and International Journal of Rural Education.

 Papers are accepted on the understanding that they are subject to editorial revision.
 The Editorial Committee cannot guarantee that all contributions will be published nor give definite dates of publication.
 However, contributors will be advised if their papers are not accepted or if there will be a long publication delay.